Trampoline safety is of paramount importance! There have been several news reports warning of the dangers of trampolining in the past few years.

 It is important to understand the risks involved with any sport and take the necessary safety precautions to minimize them.

 That’s why skateboarders wear pads and cyclists put on helmets!
 That’s why I supervise the young kids when they are in the pool!
 Do I totally ban them from cycling, swimming, playing ball, or skating?
 I think you would agree that is ridiculous.

-So what are the measures we ought to put in safety?
+So what are the measures we ought to put for safety?

 Trampoline Safety: Before Ordering a Trampoline

 Check around, above, and under to make sure there are no potentially dangerous objects a user could accidentally hit.
 Things like large rocks underneath or a tree branch.
 If indoors or undercover, make sure there is no chance of hitting your head on the ceiling or other structures (beams, rafters).

 You should really check this before ordering a trampoline to ensure that it is rated for the weight of the intended users.

 Safety Net Enclosure